1. Home

 D7: Prevent recurrence

 Continued participation in PT.
 Attention to ER performance monitoring reports.
 Consider adding ER low positive data to ongoing quality monitoring to observe trends.
-Could consider random sampling of reported ER low positive and ER negative cases for re-review for group educational purposes.
+Consider random sampling of reported ER low positive and ER negative cases for re-review for group educational purposes.

 D8: Closure and team celebration